-This introductory course in Game Development includes object-oriented, event-driven, interactive programming techniques.
+This introductory course in game development includes object-oriented, event-driven, interactive programming techniques.
 Students write various 2-D games.
 Topics include sprite creation and manipulation, and working with physics, as it relates to games.
-Various genres of games are discussed and developed, including serious games.
+Various types of games are discussed and developed.
 Emphasis is placed on good game design and game play.
 Repeatable to a maximum of 12 semester hours; three semester hours may apply to a degree or certificate.